-Jack Gelineau, BCom’49, was once the NHL’s top rookie, but walked away from hockey after only a few seasons.
-A Redmen alum recounts how he met the former star under surprising circumstances years later.
+Jack Gelineau, BCom’49, was once the NHL’s top rookie, but walked away from hockey soon after.
+A Redmen alum recounts how he later met the former star under surprising circumstances.

 One of McGill’s most fabled lecture halls, Leacock 132 has played host to some of the most remarkable minds of our times, including Nobel laureates, Booker Prize winners and Oscar recipients.